-Aquila Theater Co.'s "Othello" marks kickoff production for National Endowment for the Arts' "Shakespeare in America" touring initiative.
-Artistic reception won't be generous for this first effort, which places fine enunciation of Shakespearean verse well above the fleshing out of the Bard's arguably most harrowing, skin-crawling psychological drama.
+The Aquila Theater Co.’s “Othello” marks the kickoff production for the National Endowment for the Arts’ “Shakespeare in America” touring initiative, which will bring multiple productions of the Bard’s plays to communities in all 50 states.
+A lot is riding on this project; indeed, if the press surrounding it can be believed — and who doesn’t believe the press? — the very future of federal arts funding hangs in the balance.
+The political reception to the tour actually seems off to a good start: Congress has just allocated an additional million to send Alabama Shakespeare to domestic military bases with “Macbeth.”
+The artistic reception, though, won’t be as generous for this first effort, which places fine enunciation of Shakespearean verse well above the fleshing out of the Bard’s arguably most harrowing, skin-crawling psychological drama.

 The Aquila, which is based at NYU’s Center for Ancient Studies, has achieved some acclaim for its past stagings of Greek tragedies using masks and Shakespearean comedies employing contemporary settings.
 That experience, alas, proves counterproductive to “Othello,” resulting in a flat, undramatic rendering of this racially charged tragedy.

 The principal actors — Lloyd Notice as the noble Moor and Anthony Cochrane as Iago — often seem to be acting with masks on, announcing their characters rather than playing them, throwing nuance and depth out the window.
 Notice’s earnest, overheated approach strangely tends to transform Othello into an almost comical figure — he’s something of a goofball with a schoolboy crush on Desdemona (a pretty but pretty bland Kathryn Merry).
 There’s no nobility here, no inner strength that has led Othello to the pinnacle of a military career despite his status as an outsider.